Mxhito/color_generator_app/README.md

 # Solid Software - Color Generator
 This is a simple Flutter application that generates random colors and saves the color history.
-The app allows users to copy the HEX code of a color to the clipboard and open the Solid Software GitHub repository in their browser.
+The app allows users to copy the HEX code of a color to the clipboard and open the Color Generator GitHub repository in their browser.

 ## Getting Started